 Should Players Use the Gamble Feature in Online Slots

-The gamble feature has been around for decades but is now more prevalent than ever thanks to the advent of online slots.
-Many software providers incorporate this functionality into their games, giving slot mavens the opportunity to boost their profits on winning spins.
+The gamble feature has been around for decades, but it is now more prevalent than ever thanks to the advent of online slots.
+Many software providers incorporate this functionality into their games, giving slot enthusiasts the opportunity to boost their profits from winning spins.

-While spinners relish the added excitement that comes with it, the gamble feature is not without its downsides.
-Double or nothing is the main premise here and players can easily end up losing their winnings on successful rounds.
+While spinners relish the added excitement it provides, the gamble feature is not without its downsides.
+Double or nothing is the main premise here, and players can easily end up losing their winnings from successful rounds.

-Various factors bear consideration when it comes to using the gamble option and we examine them all in the following article.
-But before we get to that, let’s have a closer look at how the gamble feature works and what its most common variations are.
+Various factors warrant consideration when it comes to using the gamble option, and we examine them all in the following article.
+Before we get to that, let’s take a closer look at how the gamble feature works and what its most common variations are.

 Introduction to the Gamble Feature in Online Slots

-IntroductionThe gamble option becomes available after winning spins only but plays differently when taken depending on the specific game.
+IntroductionThe gamble option becomes available only after winning spins, but it functions differently depending on the specific game.
 Some online slots automatically prompt the player to gamble their profits after a win occurs.
-In others, a ‘gamble’ or ‘2x’ button gets highlighted after the winning round and the player must click or tap it to trigger the feature.
+In others, a ‘gamble’ or ‘2x’ button is highlighted after the winning round, and the player must click or tap it to trigger the feature.

-The player then exits the main screen for a side game that typically involves guessing the color or suit of a playing card.
-However, there are many variations of the gamble function as you shall see later.
+The player then leaves the main screen for a side game that typically involves guessing the color or suit of a playing card.
+However, as you will see later, there are many variations of the gamble function.
 One of several things can happen after the feature activates:

 1

-The player makes a correct prediction and doubles the winnings from the last spin.
-If this is the case, they have the option to collect the win and exit the gamble feature or have another go to try and further boost their winnings.
+When the player makes a correct prediction, they double the winnings from the previous spin.
+They can then either collect the payout and exit the gamble feature, or try again to further boost their winnings.

 2

-In the event of an incorrect guess, the player loses the profits from the last successful spin and returns to the main game.
+If the player guesses incorrectly, they lose the winnings from their most recent successful spin and return to the main game.

 3

-Most gamble features limit players to seven or ten rounds in succession but it all depends on the software provider and the specific slot release.
+Most gamble features limit players to seven or ten consecutive rounds, but the exact number depends on the software provider and the specific slot release.

 4

-Some slots give players the option to only gamble half of their profits generated on the last round.
-Spinners can gamble in halves in some releases by SYNOT Games like Easter Fortune and Lord of Fortune by CT Gaming, for example.
+Some slots allow players to gamble half of their winnings from the previous round.
+Spinners can gamble in halves in some releases by SYNOT Games, such as Easter Fortune, and in Lord of Fortune by CT Gaming.

-Gamble feature outcomes are determined in the same way as the results of winning spins, that is by a Random Number Generator (RNG).
+Gamble feature outcomes are determined in the same way as the results of winning spins: by a Random Number Generator (RNG).
 In other words, they are as random and fair as possible.

 Gamble Feature Variations

-Gamble Feature VariationsSoftware developers are constantly coming up with new ways to diversify reel spinners’ experience, so it makes sense there are numerous variations of the gamble feature as well.
+Gamble Feature VariationsSoftware developers constantly devise new ways to diversify players’ experiences, so it makes sense that there are numerous variations of the gamble feature as well.

-The classic version of the feature involves cards but newer releases often boast theme-related gamble games like guessing the color of a dyed egg in Easter-themed slots, for example.
+The classic version of the feature involves cards, but newer releases often feature theme-related gamble games, such as guessing the color of a dyed egg in Easter-themed slots.
 Without further ado, here are some of the most common gamble feature variations you will come across in online slots.

 The Most Common Gamble Feature Variations